toby4548/work_note/modern_cpp_review.md

 };
 sometype* p = new sometype; // error: attempts to call deleted sometype::operator new
 ```

+**-std::vector**

+1, clear() member function will call all the distructors in the container.
+It's a quick way to release the resource.

 ## 7. Visual C++ Project Build Tricks